speced/bikeshed/docs/markup.md

 so people can click on the link and then just copy the URL from their address bar to get a link straight to what they care about.

-Self-links are currently auto-generated for headings and issues, and notes, examples, `<li>`s, and `<dt>`s that have been given IDs.
+Self-links are currently auto-generated for headings, definitions, and issues, and notes, examples, `<li>`s, and `<dt>`s that have been given IDs.
-Research is ongoing as to how to provide self-links for definitions in an attractive manner.